Sean-0314/Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because this allows for quick changes and implementation across multiple VMs with a simple change to the playbook within the ELK machine.

-The playbook implements the following tasks.
+# The playbook implements the following tasks:

-The elk-playbook.yml file is explained in the following steps:
+The elk-playbook.yml file was created and explained in the following steps:

 The first step or command is to install docker.io.
 Install python3-pip
 Install Docker module